TeodorTod/Learn-With-Fun/README.md

    <h2 align="center">The repo includes the "<i>back-end</i>" and the "<i>front-end</i>" of the app.</h2>
 <hr/>

-<h3>For server side is used SoftUni Practice Server with some corrections</h3>
+<h3>For server side is used SoftUni Practice Server with some corrections.</h3>
 <h4>To start: run node server.js</h4>
 <hr/>
-<h3>For client side is used template from HTML Codex, but some of the pages are custom created</h3>
+<h3>For client side is used template from HTML Codex, but some of the pages and elements are custom created.</h3>
 <h4>To start: run npm start</h4>

 <hr/>